19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 15. Visit Pioneer Park

-And for the foodies, Salmon Bake open buffet happens in the park Memorial Day Weekend through sometime in September.
+And for the foodies, the Salmon Bake open buffet happens in the park Memorial Day Weekend through sometime in September.

 This is a haven for fresh seafood lovers.
 Salmon and crab are always on the menu.